Otto Klemperer: Berlin

-In 1927 the authorities in Berlin decided to establish a new opera company to complement the State Opera, highlighting new works and innovative productions.
+In 1927, a new opera company was established in Berlin to complement the State Opera, highlighting new works and innovative productions.
 The company, officially Staatsoper am Platz der Republik, was better known as the Kroll Opera.
 Leo Kestenberg, the influential head of the Prussian Ministry of Culture, proposed Klemperer as its first director.
 Klemperer was offered a ten-year contract and accepted it on condition that he would be allowed to conduct orchestral concerts in the theatre, and that he could employ his chosen design and stage experts.

-The conductor's biographer Peter Heyworth describes Klemperer's tenure at the Kroll as "of crucial significance in his career and the development of opera in the first half of the 20th century".
-In both concert and operatic performances Klemperer introduced much new music.
+Klemperer's biographer Peter Heyworth describes the conductor's tenure at the Kroll as "of crucial significance in his career and the development of opera in the first half of the 20th century".
+In both concert and operatic performances, Klemperer introduced much new music.
 Asked later which were the most important of the operas he introduced there, he listed:

 In Heyworth's view, the modern approach to production at the Kroll − contrasting with conventional representational settings and costumes − exemplified in "a drastically stylised production" of Der fliegende Holländer in 1929 was "a decisive forerunner of Wieland Wagner's innovations at Bayreuth".
 The production divided critical opinion, which ranged from "A new outrage to a German masterpiece ... grotesque" to "an unusual and magnificent performance ... a fresh wind has blown tinsel and cobwebs away".

-In 1929 Klemperer made his British début, conducting the London Symphony Orchestra in the first London performance of Bruckner's Eighth Symphony.
-Not all the British music critics were convinced by the symphony, but the conductor was widely praised for "the power of a dominating personality", "masterful control" and as "a great orchestral commander".
+In 1929, Klemperer made his British début, conducting the London Symphony Orchestra in the first London performance of Bruckner's Eighth Symphony.
+The British music critics gave the symphony a lukewarm reception, but Klemperer was widely praised for "the power of a dominating personality", "masterful control" and as "a great orchestral commander".
 A leading critic called for the BBC to give Klemperer a long-term appointment in London.

 The Kroll Opera closed in 1931, ostensibly because of a financial crisis, although in Klemperer's view the motives were political.
 He said that Heinz Tietjen, director of the State Opera, told him that it was not, as Klemperer supposed, anti-Semitism that had worked against him: "No, that is not so important.
 It's your whole political and artistic direction they don't like."
 Klemperer's contract obliged him to transfer to the main State Opera, where, with such conductors as Bruno Walter, Wilhelm Furtwängler and Leo Blech already established, there was little important work for him.
 He remained there until 1933, when the rise of the Nazis caused him to leave for safety in Switzerland, joined by his wife and children.